edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-20-ergonomics-training.md

 You'll need buy-in for ergonomics training from multiple groups across your organization.
 Before you consider rolling out training to employees, ensure these groups understand their roles and responsibilities both before and after training:

 * <strong>Leadership:</strong> Your location's leadership team likely won't be directly involved in planning your ergonomics initiatives, but they should be ready to lead by example to communicate the importance of these training programs.
-* <strong>Your safety team:</strong> These team members have the expert knowledge to act as subject matter experts for your training.
+* <strong>Your safety team:</strong> These team members have the knowledge to act as subject matter experts for your training.
 Afterwards, they should be ready to work with your facilities staff to respond to any ergonomics issues employees report after training and upgrade processes or areas, as needed.
 * <strong>Supervisors:</strong> As always, your supervisors are your front line when it comes to employee issues.
 Equip them with comprehensive ergonomics training before employees receive it, so they can assist employees with adjusting their workspaces, answering questions, and encouraging employees to report any discomfort or pain they're experiencing in the workplace.

 Once you have the right people involved, you can move onto actually developing your training program.

 ### Consider including these eight topics

 Regardless of industry, there are many misconceptions about ergonomics training.
 Some companies think of it as a blue-collar issue and associate ergonomics with strained backs.
 Others picture people in suits wearing wrist braces.
-In truth, it’s all of the above.
-Whether your employees work in an office or on a job site or both, ergonomics addresses the ways that workers use their bodies to fit their job.
+In truth, it’s all of the above and more.
+Whether your employees work in an office, at home, or on a job site, ergonomics addresses the ways that workers use their bodies to fit their job.

 Addressing [specific ergonomics topics](https://www.osha.gov/SLTC/ergonomics/training.html){:target="_blank"} help to make the job better fit the worker.
 These ergonomics topics might include: